Yuheshpandian/369-CSS-EFFECTS/README.md

 <br>

 ## ❔ **Reason for the name _(If you're interested)_**
 So I'm a crazy fan of the most underrated Inventor/Engineer, *Nickolas Tesla*.
 I personally love his theories and inventions.
-His favorite number is `369`, and mine to.
+His theorey on the number `369` is awesome, so it is my favourite .
 That is the sole reason for the name of this repository.

 <br>